MaxMahem/windows_hook/README.md

 ## Additional Types

-- `Module`: A module handle, similar to (and convertable to) the `winsafe::HMODULE`/`HINSTANCE` type.
+- `Module`: A module handle, similar to (and convertible to) the `winsafe::HMODULE`/`HINSTANCE` type.
 - `ThreadId`: A thread id wrapper.

 ## ToDo
-[ ] Add additional support for hooks where it would be convienent to bundle the loaded library, and drop it with the hook.c
+- [ ] Add additional support for hooks where it would be convenient to bundle the loaded library, and drop it with the hook.